Site Cleanup Database

 Is there a way to tell a "LUST case" from a "Corrective Action case" in the data?

-Not really.
-Since the database was developed as a tool for Bureau case officers it views all remediation cases without differentiation.
-In general, facilities which have federally regulated tanks (UST) will be assigned a facility identification number beginning with a numeric (e.g., 1 through 9).
-Facilities/sites which have no federally regulated USTs will be assigned an "alpha" facility ID (e.g., A through I).
-The problem occurs that a regulated facility (UST site) may have non-LUST remedial activities.
-For example, a service station in the northern part of the state may have three regulated USTs but may also use heating oil to heat the building.
-In this case the clean-up of the heating oil release would be a remedial activity under the regulated facility ID (i.e., 1-000000, etc.) but IS NOT A LUST ACTIVITY.
+In general, facilities which have federally regulated tanks (UST) will be assigned a facility identification number beginning with a numeric (e.g., 1 through 8).
+Facilities/sites which have no federally regulated USTs will be assigned an "alpha" facility ID (e.g., A through H).
+However, it is possible for a regulated UST facility to have non-LUST remedial activities at the facility.
+For example, a service station in the northern part of the state may have three regulated USTs but may also use heating oil to heat the building (non-regulated).
+In this case the clean-up of the heating oil release would be a remedial activity under the regulated facility ID (i.e., 1-000000, etc.) but is not a LUST activity.

 How can I find out more information than is available on-line about a particular clean-up?

-Most of the data relating to cases is still in written format in the hard copy files.
-For more detailed information contact the case officer directly or make an appointment to view the files in either the Carson City or Las Vegas offices.
+Most of the historical data relating to cases is still in physical format as hard copy files.
+For more detailed information, you may contact the case officer directly or make an appointment to view the files in either the Carson City or Las Vegas offices.
+Additionally, to access all available case files housed by the NDEP, you may submit a Public Records Review Request.
+Information on submitting a Public Records Review Request to the NDEP can be found at https://ndep.nv.gov/resources/public-records-request or by calling 775-687-9304.

 How often is the actual data updated within the database?